telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 ### Capture Not Working alongside Security Tools

-Many modern-day tools automatically strip applications of administrative rights.
-Some security tools and administrators apply zero-trust policies, often automatically blocklisting all newly installed software.
+In modern-day environments, it is common for security tools to remove administrative rights from applications automatically.
+Additionally, administrators may enforce zero-trust policies, often automatically blocklisting all newly installed software like Fiddler Everywhere.

 #### Troubleshooting approach

-The best approach to troubleshooting this scenario is to audit the security tooling and the administrative policies that your company enforces on your machine.
-Look for zero-trust tooling, antivirus, firewalls, and group network policies that are in some way restricting the currently logged user from the following:
+To effectively troubleshoot this scenario, it is advisable to thoroughly audit the security tooling and administrative policies implemented on your machine by your company.
+Take into consideration the following components and procedures that may be impacting the currently logged-in user:

+- Zero-trust Tooling: Review any zero-trust tooling or security measures that may restrict certain network access or proxy configurations.
+- Antivirus Software: Check if the antivirus software installed on your machine has policies that could potentially interfere with network connections or proxy settings.
+- Firewalls: Examine firewall configurations to ensure they are not blocking necessary network connections or proxy usage.
+- Group Network Policies: Evaluate group network policies that might restrict network access, proxy configurations, or specific user privileges.
 - Restricted rights to modify system settings (including the OS network settings).
 - Restricted file system read/write rights.
-- Restricted rights to run applications in admin mode.
 - Limited access to third-party endpoints.
-- Firewall and GPO rules that limits TCP/IP port usage.

 The existence of any of the above can prevent Fiddler Everywhere from running correctly.